Zuehlke/software-engineering-corner/drafts/tech-debt.md

 Allocate 10% of each sprint for debt reduction.
 Don’t let it become a stretch goal.

+> ℹ️:
+> _Allocating a portion of each sprint to address technical debt is a widely recognized practice in agile development._
+> _This approach ensures that code quality is maintained alongside the delivery of new features._
+> _The specific percentage allocated can vary based on the team's needs and project requirements._

 ### **📣 Share the Wins**

 Demo improved test coverage, removed duplication, or better CI pipelines.
 Celebrate small wins to